Casa Zimbabwe: Design and construction

 While other BSC houses were preexisting structures, like apartment buildings and hotels, Casa Zimbabwe is unique in that it was built with intent of being used as a cooperative living space.
 CZ's east wing is four stories high and west wing is three, the two wings were offset by half a floor with the intention of making the house look less like a formal college dormitory.
-The BCS administrative office is in a separate part of the building, its connected at the hip to the older Ridge House.
+The BSC administrative office is in a separate part of the building, its connected at the hip to the older Ridge House.
 East and west wings are the living spaces, with the two wings being connected by two stories of wide common space.
 Many of the rooms provide sweeping views of San Francisco, East Bay, Berkeley Hills, and most of the university.
 A court yard lays in between Ridge house, administrative section and the east and west wings.
 Both of the wings' roofs are also common spaces.
 Forty solar panels were added to them in 1979 to supply hot water.
 CZ was temporary closed for seismic retrofitting in the spring of 2007.
-An elevator was also installed to make the building wheelchair accessible.
+An elevator was also installed to make the building more wheelchair accessible.